microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

     ![](../Manual/Images/AzureDevOpsPipelineGlobalJsonCommit.png)

-    After committing the code, click on Sync and push the changes to server.
+    After committing the code, click on **Sync** and push the changes to the server.

 10. Switch back to Azure DevOps portal, click on Pipelines and observe that the build will be automatically started.
 This happens thanks to the **trigger** entry in the YAML file, which is set by default with the name of the branch which contains our project (**master**).
 This configuration enables a Continuous Delivery (CD) pipeline.
 Every time we're going to push new code to our project, Azure Pipeline will trigger a new build.
 Click on the top build name to see the details.